Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 AI Resume Screening Hiring Process and Article 22: What US Companies Must Disclose

-If your ATS uses AI-powered scoring, ranking, or filtering Greenhouse AI, Lever Intelligence, HireVue video assessments, or any integrated tool that assigns a score or recommendation to a candidate you are engaging in automated decision-making with legal or significant effects on individuals.
+If your ATS uses AI-powered scoring, ranking, or filtering, Greenhouse AI, Lever Intelligence, HireVue video assessments, or any integrated tool that assigns a score or recommendation to a candidate, you are engaging in automated decision-making with legal or significant effects on individuals.
 GDPR Article 22 imposes specific obligations on this processing.

-The obligations are three-fold:
+The obligations are threefold:

-1. Disclose to candidates that automated decision-making is taking place, what logic is involved, and what significance and consequences it may have for them
+1. Disclose to candidates that automated decision-making is taking place, what logic is involved, and what significance and consequences it may have for them.

-2. Give candidates the right to request human review of any automated decision
+2. Give candidates the right to request human review of any auGive candidates the right to express their views and contest decisions.

 GDPR vs. CCPA: What US Compliance Teams Get Wrong About Overlap